fbnrst/singlecell-notebook/README.md

 # singlecell-notebook

 singlecell-notebook is a Jupyter Docker Stack image for single-cell sequencing analysis.
-It is based on the [jupyter/datascience-notebook](quay.io/jupyter/datascience-notebook) image.
+It is based on the [jupyter/datascience-notebook](quay.io/jupyter/datascience-notebook) image and the [singularity single cell container](https://gitlab.hrz.tu-chemnitz.de/dcgc-bfx/singularity/singularity-single-cell).

 To start a JupyterLab server with the latest `singlecell-notebook` container, run: